abhayagiri/beginning-our-day/manuscripts/ay/ay-all.md

 meaningful way.
 So trying to center ourselves in unreserved, unremitting service often leads to suffering as well, to frustration and burnout.

-The middle way for all of this—for finding a center—is based on the Triple Gem: The Buddha, the Dhamma, and the Sangha.
+The middle way for all of this---for finding a center---is based on the Triple Gem: The Buddha, the Dhamma, and the Sangha.
 We can rely on the Triple Gem for our center.
 We already know how much time we waste focused on our own little thoughts, ideas, perceptions, aspirations, hopes, and anxieties.
-We can get out of that mode by calling to mind the Triple Gem—something extra-mundane and transcendent.
+We can get out of that mode by calling to mind the Triple Gem---something extra-mundane and transcendent.
 We can let our internal worlds revolve around and focus on that.
 When we focus on the Triple Gem as our center, the focus is neither on ourselves nor on other people; yet it is something that radiates everywhere, toward all beings,